bafyle/DSL-Server/readme.md

 ~~~
 http endpoints used to upload an image or a video to the server and the response of it is the the prediction of the model or and error message, All in JSON format.

-websocket endpoint is used for sending a stream of frames from opencv and send back to the client the prediction.
+ws endpoint (websocket) is used for sending a stream of video frames and send back to the client the prediction.

-### Future Thinking
---

-### Todo
- * [x] Make sure the model works before integrate it into the server
- * [x] Make a dummy response to insure that websocket works as intended
- * [x] Integrate the model to the server and test it